Shehu-Muhammad/Module_One/What is possible?/readme.md

 Inspirational Quotes - by Nike

-- "The harder you push, the more you are pulled." (but it could be a joke if you [git](https://www.tutorialspoint.com/git/git_basic_concepts.htm) it? :joy:)
+- "The harder you push, the more you are pulled."
+(LAUGH if you [git](https://www.tutorialspoint.com/git/git_basic_concepts.htm) it? :joy:)
 - "If it doesn't challenge you, it doesn't change you."
 - "It's not where you place, it's how hard you worked to get there." (could have added another git joke here 🤫)